 Techniques for effective work

-If you have to lie down under the car, for example, when working on wheel arches or bumpers, it is recommended to use an old blanket as a bedding, which will protect you from the cold ground.
-On top of the blanket, lay a synthetic film that is insensitive to oil and moisture.
+If you have to lie down under the car, for example, when working on wheel arches or bumpers, then it is recommended to use an old blanket as a bedding, which will protect you from the cold ground.
+On top of the blanket, put a synthetic film that is insensitive to oil and moisture.